$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Optimal- approximation of linear quadratic-output systems by multivariate rational interpolation

 \section{Optimal-$\CH_2$ approximation of linear quadratic-output systems by multivariate rational interpolation}

-In this section, we formally consider and present a solution to the $\CH_2$-optimal model reduction problem for \LQO{} systems stated in~\cref{eq:H2OptimalMORProb}.
-The major theoretical result of this work in Theorem~\ref{thm:lqoH2OptInterpolationCons} establishes first-order \emph{interpolatory} optimality conditions for the $\CH_2$ approximation of~\cref{eq:lqoSys}; these amount to the multipoint tangential interpolation of the full-order model linear- and quadratic-output transfer functions~\cref{eq:lqoTfs} as well as their sum.
-Moreover, the optimality conditions that we derive provide a satisfying generalization of the interpolation-based $\CH_2$-optimality conditions from linear model reduction~\cite{MeiL67,GugAB08,VanGPA08}, thus establishing the {analogous} $\CH_2$-optimality framework for \LQO{} systems.
+In this section, we formally consider the $\CH_2$-optimal model reduction problem for \LQO{} systems stated in~\cref{eq:H2OptimalMORProb}.
+The major theoretical result of this work in~\Cref{thm:lqoH2OptInterpolationCons} establishes first-order \emph{interpolatory} optimality conditions for the $\CH_2$ approximation of~\cref{eq:lqoSys}.
+These provide a satisfying generalization of the interpolatory $\CH_2$-optimality conditions from linear model reduction~\cref{eq:ltiH2OptimalInterpolationCons}, thus establishing the analogous $\CH_2$-optimality framework for \LQO{} systems.

-Because we build upon ideas from linear $\CH_2$-optimal model reduction and to draw comparisons later on, we first revise the interpolation-based $\CH_2$-optimality theory for linear time-invariant systems developed in~\cite{MeiL67,GugAB08}.